American Express Gold vs. Delta SkyMiles Gold: Which is Better in 2025?

 Delta is one of the best airlines to fly from a large variety of destinations in the USA

-Two of the most popular travel cards with great benefits for Delta flights are the American Express Gold and the Delta SkyMiles Gold.
-Both the Delta Gold and the AmEx Gold offer unique advantages and benefits for their cardholders.
+Two of the most popular travel cards with great benefits for Delta flights are the American Express Gold and the Delta SkyMiles Gold, with both cards offering unique advantages for their holders.

 However, there is a lot of confusion online about the difference between these cards, as well as which is better for people looking to get extra benefits on Delta flights.
 It’s not too surprising that people struggle with choosing one of these cards—not only are the cards both made by American Express and have “gold” in the name, but they even look similar!